GrooveHacker/fnaf-irl/README.md

 - If they shine the flashlight at you before you hit the button, your attack has failed and you must return to the starting room.

 - Once you have returned, you may continue moving around and scanning QR codes.

+**TIP:** Conspire with your fellow animatronics.
+Try and distract the guard so they won't notice when you scan a QR code.

 ## Start the Game